harvester/harvester/deploy/charts/harvester/README.md

 - Deploy a KubeVirt Operator if needed, defaults to deploy.
 - Deploy a KubeVirt CRD resource to enable KubeVirt if needed, defaults to deploy.
-- Deploy a KubeVirt Containerized Data Importer(CDI) Operator if needed, defaults to deploy.
-- Deploy a CDI CRD resource to enable KubeVirt Containerized Data Importer(CDI) if needed, default to deploy.
 - Deploy the Harvester resources.
 - Deploy [Longhorn](https://longhorn.io) as the built-in storage management.
 - [Multus-CNI](https://github.com/intel/multus-cni) as default multi networks management solution(enable by set `multus.enabled=true` in the helm install).